Find out whether you are eligible for COVID-19 treatments.

 If you are in the groups listed above, and you test positive for COVID-19, you may be eligible for treatments.
 Treatments help manage your symptoms and reduce the risk of you becoming unwell due to COVID-19.

-The COVID vaccine is very effective at preventing severe illness from COVID-19.
-Many people are now at a much lower risk of severe disease.
 If you have a positive test result for COVID-19, you will be screened to see if you are eligible for treatment.

 What you need to do to access treatment

 If you are in one of the groups listed above you should keep rapid lateral flow tests (LFTs) at home.
+Find out how to get Covid-19 lateral flow tests.

 Take a test as soon as you get symptoms of COVID-19.
 If your test is negative but your symptoms persist, you should take another test on the next day (day 2).
 If it’s still negative, test again on day 3.
-If your tests on day 2 and day 3 are negative, it’s unlikely you have COVID-19
+If your tests on day 2 and day 3 are negative, it’s unlikely you have COVID-19.

 How you will be contacted if you are eligible for treatment